 When your big rig begins to skid, it is one of the most terrifying things a rookie and seasoned trucker may experience.

-Follow these six rules to keep safe and prevent a skid in a big truck, especially during the cold winter months.
+Follow these six rules to keep safe and prevent skidding in a big truck, especially during the cold winter months.

 Never, ever slam the brakes

-The majority of skids begin when the driver slams on the brakes.
+The majority of skidding begin when the driver slams on the brakes.
 This is a particularly dangerous activity to engage in when traveling downhill or on snowy or slippery roadways.

 Hitting the brake, which causes the back wheels to spin or tie-up, is the most common cause of a braking skid.
 The trailer may then jackknife as a result of this.
 If at all possible, avoid slamming on the brakes.